 - Think about adding alcohol-free days into your diary

-- Try an alcohol-free or low alcohol alternative.
+- Try an alcohol-free or low alcohol drink instead.
 There are lots of different options out there including mocktails, wines and beers

 - Talk to your friends and family to let them know your plans, they may want to join in at the same time!